 Is Conor McGregor jeopardizing career with his erratic behavior, or ginning up interest in next move?

-Conor McGregor’s fight record speaks for itself, with 21 wins in 24 bouts since he made his debut with UFC on 2013.
+Conor McGregor’s fight record speaks for itself, with 21 wins in 24 career fights and only one loss since he made his debut with UFC in 2013.

 Thursday’s terrifying incident at the Barclays Center was the latest in a string of McGregor meltdowns.
 He was charged with three counts of assault after he was caught on video throwing a hand truck into a the window of a bus filled with rival UFC fighters.